 VIPIN NARANG is an Assistant Professor of Political Science at MIT and member of MIT’s Security Studies Program.
-He received his Ph.D. from the Department of Government, Harvard University in May 2010.
-His dissertation, “Posturing for Peace?: The Sources and Deterrence Consequences of Regional Power Nuclear Postures”, systematically explores the effect of nuclear postures in deterring conflict and develops a theory for their origins in regional nuclear powers.
-It was awarded Harvard’s Edward M. Chase Prize for the best dissertation in international relations.
-He holds a B.S. and M.S. in chemical engineering with highest distinction from Stanford University and an M. Phil with Distinction in international relations from Balliol College, Oxford University, where he studied on a Marshall Scholarship.
-He has been a fellow at the Olin Institute for Strategic Studies, Harvard University and a predoctoral fellow at the Belfer Center for Science and International Affairs, and a junior faculty fellow at Stanford University’s Center for International Security and Cooperation.
-His research interests include nuclear proliferation, South Asian security, and general security studies.
-His work has been published in several journals including International Security and International Organization.
+He received his Ph.D. from the Department of Government, Harvard University in May 2010, where he was awarded the Edward M. Chase Prize for the best dissertation in international relations.
+He holds a B.S. and M.S. in chemical engineering with distinction from Stanford University and an M. Phil with Distinction in international relations from Balliol College, Oxford University, where he studied on a Marshall Scholarship.
+He has been a fellow at Harvard University’s Olin Institute for Strategic Studies, a predoctoral fellow at Harvard University’s Belfer Center for Science and International Affairs, and a junior faculty fellow at Stanford University’s Center for International Security and Cooperation.
+His research interests include nuclear proliferation and strategy, South Asian security, and general security studies.
+His work has been published in several journals including International Security, Journal of Conflict Resolution, and International Organization.
 His book, Nuclear Strategy in the Modern Era: Regional Powers and International Conflict, was published by Princeton University Press.

 - "Five Myths about India's Nuclear Posture," The Washington Quarterly, 36:3, Summer 2013, pp. 143-157.

 - "Does India have what it takes to be a military player in Asia?"
 Foreign Policy, 25 June 2013 (with Paul Staniland).

 - Nuclear Strategy in the Modern Era: Regional Powers and International Conflict, Princeton, NJ: Princeton University Press, 2014.